help-icon-link

 Given that solar panels are a long-term investment, it’s imperative to look beyond size and consider the return on investment, which often spans more than a decade.

-Prioritizing Solar Panel Efficiency
+Prioritising Solar Panel Efficiency

 The percentage of sunlight a solar panel can convert into usable electricity determines its efficiency.